W427697/Discord-/docs/api/portable-stories-playwright.md

 <Callout variant="info">

-You may need to alias the `vue` module to resolve correctly in the Playwright CT environment.
+If your stories use template-based Vue components, you may need to alias the `vue` module to resolve correctly in the Playwright CT environment.
 You can do this via the [`ctViteConfig` property](https://playwright.dev/docs/test-components#i-have-a-project-that-already-uses-vite-can-i-reuse-the-config):

 <details>
 <summary>Example Playwright configuration</summary>